 I am a fast reader and am happy to provide a quote prior to reading (for which a word count is required).
 I specialize in structural/substantive editing of literary fiction.
 In 2019, I was awarded the Claudette Upton Scholarship by Editors Canada.

-In my private practice, I have edited manuscripts for esteemed and award-winning authors Shira Nayman, author of Awake in the Dark, The Listener, and A Mind of Winter; Larry Dark, director of The Story Prize and series editor of the O. Henry Awards for the 1997–2002 volumes; Jill Smolowe, author of Four Funerals and a Wedding and An Empty Lap; Anne Burt, editor of My Father Married Your Mother: Dispatches from a Blended Family and About Face: Women Write About What They See When They Look in the Mirror; Sally Koslow, author of Another Side of Paradise, The Widow Waltz, The Late, Lamented Molly Marx, With Friends Like These, and Little Pink Slips; Amy Wilentz, author of The Rainy Season: Haiti Since Duvalier, Martyrs’ Crossing, and Farewell, Fred Voodoo: A Letter From Haiti; Lisa Gornick, author of The Peacock Feast, Louisa Meets Bear, Tinderbox, and A Private Sorcery; Elizabeth Cuthrell, writer, producer, and co-founder of Evenstar Films; and Kate Manning, author of Whitegirl and My Notorious Life.
+In my private practice, I have edited manuscripts for esteemed and award-winning authors Laurie Albanese, author of Stolen Beauty and The Miracles of Prato; Tess Callahan, author of April & Oliver; Shira Nayman, author of Awake in the Dark and A Mind of Winter; Larry Dark, director of the Story Prize and series editor of the O. Henry Awards for the 1997–2002 volumes; Jill Smolowe, author of Four Funerals and a Wedding and An Empty Lap; Anne Burt, editor of My Father Married Your Mother: Dispatches from a Blended Family; Sally Koslow, author of Another Side of Paradise and The Widow Waltz; Amy Wilentz, author of Martyrs’ Crossing and Farewell, Fred Voodoo: A Letter From Haiti; Lisa Gornick, author of The Peacock Feast and Louisa Meets Bear; Elizabeth Cuthrell, writer, producer, and co-founder of Evenstar Films; and Kate Manning, author of Whitegirl and My Notorious Life.